-

 The worst kind of violence

 In the last week or so, I’ve come across two largely unrelated news items that have gotten me thinking.
-I suspect they are not unique, nor are the they sort of headline that typically gets everyone talking.
+I suspect they are not unique, nor are they the sort of headline that typically gets everyone talking.
 But I can’t … Continue reading